 This article will explore the notion that a Vienna Regulator clock is not a true regulator.
-These are my thoughts and I realize that any discussion of regulator clocks produces a wide variety of conflicting opinions, nevertheless, here is my take subject of the Vienna Regulator and why it is not a true regulator.
+I realize that any discussion of regulator clocks produces a wide variety of conflicting opinions, nevertheless, here is my take subject of the Vienna Regulator and why it is not a true regulator.

 The word “regulator” is loosely defined but according to this definition it is a master clock, usually of great accuracy, against which other clocks are checked.
 Respected collectors like Derek Roberts tend to stay away from defining a regulator clock and instead refer to them as precision pendulum clocks.
 In this article I will present three examples for the reader to consider.